 The boot can accommodate 255 litres and also features a two-step boot floor, which can be raised or lowered to create additional space as required.
 The 60:40 split-folding rear seats can be folded down completely flat with a one-touch lever boosting cargo capacity to 1,010 litres.

-The 1.0-litre 67ps engine is the most fuel efficient and is joined by a 1.25-litre unit which produces peak power of 84ps.
+The 1.0-litre 67ps engine is the most fuel efficient, returning 64.2mpg, and is joined by a 1.25-litre unit which produces peak power of 84ps.
 The new 1.0-litre T-GDI engine will produce 100ps and 172Nm torque when it goes on sale later this year.

 The stronger, lighter body is supported by six standard airbags as well as a range of active safety features.
 These include Electronic Stability Control and Autonomous Emergency Braking.

-The all-new Picanto will be sold as standard with a seven year, 100,000 mile warranty when it goes on-sale across Europe from the start of Q2 2017.
+The all-new Picanto will be sold as standard with a seven year, 100,000 mile warranty.

 Picanto ‘1’ 1.0 66bhp 5-speed manual

 Picanto ‘2’ 1.25 83bhp 5-speed manual